When they came to the border of Mysia, they tried to enter Bithynia, but the Spirit of Jesus would not allow them to. (Acts 16:7)

 Just as a loving parent knows a child needs proper nutrition and rest—and protection from dangerous desires—our Heavenly Father knows what is best for us.

-A “No” to your marriage proposal may be God protecting you from someone unhealthy, untrustworthy, or incompatible with your life purpose.
-A rejected real estate contract may be God keeping you from a money pit or a potentially bad neighborhood with unforeseen depreciating values.
+A “No” to your marriage proposal may be God protecting you.
+The person in your sights may be unhealthy, untrustworthy, or incompatible with your life purpose.
+A rejected real estate contract may be God keeping you from financial disaster.
+The property you want to buy may be a money pit or in a potentially bad neighborhood with unforeseen depreciating values.
 Not being granted a desired promotion may be God safeguarding you against longer hours or work addiction.

-When you fully trust God’s sovereign control over your life, even “No” responses have purpose.
+When you fully trust God’s sovereign control over your life, even His negative responses have purpose.
 Usually God’s “No” signifies a far greater “Yes” on your horizon.
 In time, you will understand He is reliable, loving, and intentional in His design and direction for you.

 Learn to respect the “No.”